tedneward/Azgaarnoth/Creatures/Devils.md

 Imps can be found in the service to mortal spellcasters, acting as advisors, spies, and familiars.
 An imp urges its master to acts of evil, knowing the mortal's soul is a prize the imp might ultimately claim.
 Imps display an unusual loyalty to their masters, and an imp can be quite dangerous if its master is threatened.
 Some such imps have the following trait.

-***Familiar.***.
-The imp can enter into a contract to serve another creature as a familiar, forming a telepathic bond with its willing master.
+***Familiar.*** The imp can enter into a contract to serve another creature as a familiar, forming a telepathic bond with its willing master.
 While the two are bonded, the master can sense what the imp senses as long as they are within 1 mile of each other.
 While the imp is within 10 feet of its master, the master shares the imp's Magic Resistance trait.
 If its master violates the terms of the contract, the imp can end its service as a familiar, ending the telepathic bond.

 >### Imp
 >*Tiny fiend (devil;shapechanger), lawful evil*